rkt231/PyAnonWebBot/README.md

 - enter arguments for each action directly in CLI,
 - enter each action in a separate file, which is more readable, particularly if you have many actions.

-To read a file containing a sequence of action, use `-SAF` (Selenium Action File).
+To read a file containing a sequence of action, use `-SAF` (Selenium Actions File).
 Otherwise, you will need the `-SA` argument, followed by your list of actions.

 You can find an example of action file in `_selenium/examples` directory.
-It is a json file, written as a list of action.
+It is a json file, written as a list of actions.

 #### Without a specific action file